opendatabio/opendatabio/README.md

 case the taxon is a morphotype, the author is instead the person responsible for the identification, and the "author_id" column should be used instead.
 Either author or author_id may be null, but not both.

+There are two distinct columns to help identify the publication (usually a research article) in which the taxon was described.
+It may be a bibliographic reference (in which case, use "bibreference_id") or a descriptive text (use the "bibreference" column).
+Both fields may be null, and both fields may be present for the same taxon.

 The database seeds should include a basic classification of plants.

+TODO: level should be a FK to a detailed table?

+---

+The Location table stores Objects representing real world locations.
+They may be countries, cities, conservation units, or points in the surface of Earth.
+These objects are optionally hierarquical, but most units should have a parent.
+The main exception to this rule are conservation units, which may span several cities or states, and have a different column for pertaining.
+Thus, one plot (Location) may have as parent a city, and as uc_id the conservation unit where it belongs.
+The "level" column should indicate the administrative level of the location, if applicable.

+The database seeding should have a list of countries, administrative regions, Brazilian municipalities and conservation units;
+this will probably be downloaded from www.diva-gis.org.

+The Location table also allows the input of the GPS datum and resolution, if known.

+Some marked plants have a GPS point associated, but otherwise no location registered.
+These points should be stored as a Location.

+Locations are stored in the database as a Polygon, or a series of lat/long points.
+The first of these points to be stored is privileged, as it may be used as a reference for relative markings.

+TODO: plots have x, y dimension?
+Sub-plots have start-x, start-y?

+TODO: plugin for point-quadrant method

+---

+The Plant table represents a marked plant.
+Each plant is identified by a unique combination of location and tag.
+One Voucher represents a voucher stored in a herbarium.
+It may have been taken from a marked plant, in which case the "parent_id" of the voucher should point to this plant object, but this is not mandatory.
+Each voucher is identified by a unique combination of collector and number.
+One Sample represents a sample taken from either a marked plant, a voucher or a location (eg, soil sample).
+The "parent_id" from the sample should point to the apropriate parent.

+The Plant table must specify a Location object in which it was collected.
+This Location may be a GPS point (with revelant metadata).
+It also may specify either a GPS position (which is suposed to be inside the given location) or a relative position with a local coordinate, which is relative to the Location first point.
+(ATTENTION)

+The Collector table represents collectors for a plant or sample, or additional collectors for a given voucher.
+The primary collector should be specified as "collector_id" in the Voucher table, instead of in the Voucher_Person table.
+In the case of plants or samples, there is no such distinction as the primary collector, so only the Collector table is used (TODO: verify!)
+(TODO: normalize?)

+Each Voucher may be stored in several Herbariums.
+Each of these storages may generate an identification number, which should be stored in the Herbarium_Voucher table ("número de tombo").

+The date field in the Plant, Voucher and Sample tables represents the collection date.
+This date may be incomplete, eg, only the year is recorded.
+In this case, mark zero for the unknown fields.

+Vouchers and plants should have an Identification object.

 ### Entidades secundárias
 - Person
+The Person_Taxon table represents taxonomic groups for which a person is a specialist.
 - Reference
 - Herbarium
 - Image